 (ii) specify the manufacturer's name and model and serial number of survey instrument(s) used and certify that each instrument is properly calibrated in accordance with §289.202(p) of this title and tested.

-(16) The agency will provide written notification to specific licensees, including former licensees with provisions continued in effect beyond the expiration date in accordance with paragraph (3) of this subsection, that the provisions of the license are no longer binding.
-The agency will provide such notification when the agency determines that:
+(16) The department will provide written notification to specific licensees, including former licensees with provisions continued in effect beyond the expiration date in accordance with paragraph (3) of this subsection, that the provisions of the license are no longer binding.
+The department will provide such notification when the department determines that:

 (A) radioactive material has been properly disposed;